wp-plugins/wp-members/readme.txt

   - wpmem_inc_forgotusername()
   - wpmem_inc_recaptcha()
   - wpmem_build_rs_captcha()
-* The following functions are obsolete and have been removed:
+* The following functions and filters are obsolete and have been removed:
   - wpmem_shortcode() (deprecated 3.1.2)
   - wpmem_do_sc_pages() (deprecated 3.1.8 Use wpmem_sc_user_profile() or wpmem_sc_forms() instead.)
   - wpmem_admin_fields() (deprecated 3.1.9)